-As we look forward to the upcoming school year, I invite you to partner with our faculty and staff as we work together to support each student to be successful in school and beyond, which includes your child's academic, physical, social and emotional development.
-Key to this partnership is open and ongoing communication.
-If you have any questions or concerns, please reach out to our dedicated teachers, counselors, support staff, our administration, or myself.
-We are all here to support and assist you and your child, with the goal to have an amazing school year.
+Parents, as we embark on this exciting school year, we invite you to partner with our faculty and staff in supporting each student's academic, physical, social, and emotional development.
+Open and ongoing communication is key to this partnership.
+If you have any questions or concerns, please reach out to our dedicated teachers, counselors, support staff, administration, or us.
+We are all here to support and assist you, with the shared goal of making this an incredible school year.